hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   Explanation

-  Threat intelligence is referred to as the knowledge about an existing or emerging threat to assets, including networks and systems.
+  <span style="color: #bb6600;">Threat intelligence</span> is referred to as the knowledge about an existing or emerging threat to assets, including networks and systems.
 Threat intelligence includes context, mechanisms, indicators of compromise (IoCs), implications, and actionable advice.
 Threat intelligence is referred to as the information about the observables, IoCs intent, and capabilities of internal and external threat actors and their attacks.

   Reference: CCNP and CCIE Security Core SCOR 350-701 Official Cert Guide.